 A Rebus mortgage adviser will explore suitable mortgage deals and make recommendations – taking fees, costs (including stamp duty), interest rates and rental income into account.
 Once we’ve helped you apply for a Buy to Let mortgage we can also advise you on home insurance, landlord insurance and other protection products.

 Contact our registered office today for a chat about how we can help you.

-Your property may be repossessed if you do not keep up with your mortgage repayments.
 The Financial Conduct Authority does not regulate most Buy to Let Mortgages.